I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: I -- Love --

 \subsubsection{Polytropic EoSs}

-Here, we return to polytropic EoSs, defined in the Newtonian limit in Eq. \eqref{eq:polytrope}.
-For the analytic solutions presented for polytropes in Sec. \ref{subsec:NewtRelation1}, when $n = 0$ and $n = 1$, we obtain analytic solutions for the moment of inertia
+Let us first return to polytropic EoSs, defined in the Newtonian limit in Eq. \eqref{eq:polytrope}.
+For the analytic solutions presented for polytropes in Sec. \ref{subsec:NewtRelation1}, when $n = 0$ and $n = 1$, we obtain analytic solutions for the moment of inertia:

 which can then be related to the averaged speed of sound squared via

 Unlike the case of the \avgcs-- $C$ relation, there is no common limit of the \avgcs-- $\bar{I}$ relation between the incompressible model and the $n=1$ polytrope.
 For polytropes with $n \in [0,1]$, the quantity $ \left(\bar{I}^{(N,P)}\right)^{1/2}\avgcs$ displays a fractional difference with respect to the EoS median of (at most) $\sim 14\%$.
 This quantity is shown in Fig. \ref{fig:newtrelations_I} as a function of $n \in [0,1]$.